pitpit/synt/README.md

 # Tuune

-Tuune is a project whose main idea is to allow the user to connect simple modules to build and produce synthetic sounds.
+Tuune is a project whose main idea is to allow the user to assemble tiny modules to build synthetic sounds.
 Each module is a square with up to 4 inputs or outputs that can be connected to other modules.
 And that's it.